Updated September 2024

 Individual Pursuits for When You’re Working

 Now that the lessons are over, what can your kids do while you’re trying to work?
-In the COVID-19 world of no playdates, how do you keep them occupied and happy until you can spend more time with them?
+How do you keep them occupied and happy until you can spend more time with them?
 The trick is to have a variety of summer family activities for them to do so you can switch things up throughout the day.
 Unless it’s their favorite Disney video (in which case they can watch it non-stop for the rest of eternity), they are going to need something new to do every hour or so.
 Below are some easy to implement ideas guaranteed to keep them busy…for a while anyway.

 1. Drawing & Coloring